Logan-010/mini.nz/README.md

     ./mini.nz
     ```

+5. Visit http://localhost:8080 to access Mini.nz in your browser.

 ## Docker Support

 Mini.nz comes with an included Dockerfile for easy containerization.
 Build and run Mini.nz in a Docker container using the following commands: